-I am hoping to give some quick answers (and some long answers) to these questions!
+I am hoping to give some quick answers to these questions!
 And after that, with this post I will cover some information about the areas of Fairfax VA and townhomes in each area.

 Fairfax, VA…Where is it?

 So what area am I talking about when I say “Townhomes in Fairfax VA?”
-I am talking about all townhomes that have a mailing address of Fairfax, VA.
-This is not fully shown in the above map.
-If you look at the map below, you can see the edges of where Fairfax VA lies.
-This includes Fairfax City, but also townhomes outside of Fairfax City that are actually in Fairfax County.
+I am talking about all townhomes that have a mailing address of Fairfax.

 Fairfax City Townhomes

 Most townhomes in Northern VA, including Fairfax City, have a basement.
-Some basements are dug out in the back with their own exit, while some do not have another entrance.
+Some basements are dug out in the back with their own exit, while some do not have another entrance (all below ground).

 Fairfax City is a great place to call home.
-If you want a well established area that has quicker access to 495 and Old town charm, this is likely where you should be looking.
+If you want a well established area that has quicker access to 495 and Old Town charm for a night out, this is likely where you should be looking.

 Fairfax VA Townhomes Outside Fairfax City